About Seven Months Earlier

 “Sorry.
 Some sauce just went down my–” She squirmed a little; adjusting her behind.
 “It’s OK now.”

-He rubbed his head, a little annoyed.
+He rubbed his the whacked spot on his head, a little annoyed.
 He shook it off and nestled his face back between her thighs.
-She held his head and closed her eyes, trying to lose herself; trying to fill the night.
+She closed her eyes, trying to lose herself; trying to fill the night.
 Fill time.
 Fill the void.

-“Wait–!” she jerked away again, flush with an idea.
+She jerked him away again; flush with an idea.

 “What now?”